Luese19/jailbooth/PROJECT_SUMMARY.md

-# Project Summary: The Slammer
+# THE IMAGE JAIL BOOTH
 ## Automated Mugshot Photo Booth System

 ### 🎯 Project Overview

-**The Slammer** is a complete automated photo booth system designed to create fun, professional-looking "mugshot" photos for events like school functions, parties, and fundraisers.
+**The IMAGE JAIL BOOTH** is a complete automated photo booth system designed to create fun, professional-looking "mugshot" photos for events like school functions, parties, and fundraisers.
 The system combines hardware setup with custom Python software to deliver a seamless, entertaining experience.

 ### ✅ Project Completion Status